VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-Hydrophobic residues tend to be buried in the protein core.
-This term penalizes high solvent-accessible surface area (SASA) for these residues, thereby rewarding conformations where they are properly buried.
-A well-packed hydrophobic core is essential for structural stability.
+Hydrophobic residues are typically buried in the protein core.
+This term penalizes high solvent-accessible surface area for hydrophobic residues, thereby rewarding conformations where these residues are well-packed.
+A well-formed hydrophobic core is crucial for the overall stability of the protein.

 ---